coding-nomadic/telegram-bot-stock-price/README.md

 config.yml
 ```

-Change the botToken and chat id for the Telegram Bot
+Change the botToken, chat id and interval at which to notify via Telegram Bot

 ## Run the python script from command line -